kafabkaren/msfour_kafagymstore/README.md

         - User can clear see the product image and its related information to be able to decide.
     <li>To view product details, know the price, see the image, size if any, description etc.</li>
         - The website has a clear purchase navigation with pop-up messages, which allow user to pass the purchase to checkout.
+    <li>Two product were intentionally put out of stock to account for the non-availbility of the product.</li>
+        - User is informed about this via out of stock button.
     <li>To know about new offers(e.g. free delivery cost upon purchasing products of not less that 500 SEK etc).</li>
         - User is informed of new offers at the store through navigation link or delivery banner.
     <li>To view product details in my cart and confirm everything before purchase.</li>